Crotalarieae

 Crotalarieae is a tribe of flowering plants belonging to the family Fabaceae.
-It includes rooibos (Aspalathus linearis), harvested for sale as a tisane.
+It includes rooibos (Aspalathus linearis), which is harvested for sale as a tisane.

 Description

 The Crotalarieae arose 31.2 ± 3.4 million years ago (in the Oligocene).
 The members of this tribe consistently form a monophyletic clade in molecular phylogenetic analyses.
 The tribe does not currently have a node-based definition and no morphological synapomorphies have been identified.
 Several genera in the tribe produce quinolizidine alkaloids or macrocyclic pyrrolizidine alkaloids.